dansmyers/AI/1-Search/Deliverables/3-Six_Degree_of_Wikipedia_(feat._Claude_Code).md

 The instructions below will show you how to set up Claude Code and work through a basic project.
 You'll then get to work on adding some more features on your own.

+Claude Code is not the only powerful AI agent.
+OpenAI's has one called [Codex](https://chatgpt.com/codex) (using GPT-5.2) and Google has [Antigravity](https://antigravity.google/) (powered by Gemini 3).
+All three tools are broadly similar, although one agent may be better than another for some kinds of problems.

+**For this class, we're going to use Claude Code**.

 ## Details

 - Create a web application that can complete Wikipedia article chains.